CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/flows/run-flow/run-flow-block.md

 - Any extra [Input Variables][Input Variable] present in the [Inputs Property][] to be removed
 - Any [Input Variables][Input Variable] already present in the [Inputs Property][] to be retained

-[Undoing][TODO: Undo in Cortex Studio] this action will cause the [Inputs Property][] to return to its previous state, from before it was synced, allowing any data to be retrieved from any extra [Input Variables][Input Variable].
+[Undoing][] this action will cause the [Inputs Property][] to return to its previous state, from before it was synced, allowing any data to be retrieved from any extra [Input Variables][Input Variable].

 ### Known Limitations